 The sites below are culled from the Backyard Blog, and other shoots and projects on the WFSU Ecology Blog.
 Sometimes, we observe types of plants and animals over time, over several different posts.
 Here is where we put those stories together.

-Here we’ve collected photos of several common bee species, genera, and families that you might see in your yard.
+We’ve collected photos of several common bee species, genera, and families that you might see in your yard.
 Our native bees range from gnat sized to large and conspicuous, and they come in various shapes and colors as well.
+Check out our bee gardening resource page for more information on making a habitat for native bees in your yard.

 Many of the weeds growing in your yard are native plants with wildlife value.
 We share tips for identifying species and deciding whether to keep them.